XJTU-Zhou-group/FEM-soft-mobile-machines/README.md

 # FEM-soft-mobile-machines

-These codes are used separately for:
+These codes in paper "Designing soft mobile machines enabled by dielectric elastomer minimum energy structures" are used separately for:

 1.figure-1-inchworm-inspired soft machine;